 The School of HMSLS offers a 21-credit hour coaching minor available to undergraduate students in any major aspiring to coach children, adolescents or adults in athletic settings on a volunteer or supplemental basis.
 The aim is to help potential coaches to develop effective organizational, motivational and teaching strategies to guide successful programs.
 Students will have the opportunity to develop essential coaching and performance skills as well as requisite knowledge in related areas including athletic training, sport science and sport management.
 Coaching minors ultimately apply their knowledge and skills in a coaching practicum at the conclusion of the program.

-Your Spring 2015 Course Options
+Sample Course Options